Alan Amos

 Alan Thomas Amos (born 10 November 1952) is a British politician who sat as Conservative Member of Parliament for Hexham from 1987 to 1992.
+He has been elected as a councillor for the Conservatives, the Labour Party and Reform UK.

-After serving as a Labour Party Councillor for both Tower Hamlets and Worcester, he defected back to the Conservatives and was elected as a Conservative member on both Worcester City Council and Worcestershire County Council.
+After serving as a Labour Party councillor on both Tower Hamlets and Worcester, he defected back to the Conservatives and was elected as a Conservative member on both Worcester City Council and Worcestershire County Council.
 He later resigned from the Conservatives and was re-elected as a member of Reform UK in the 2025 Worcestershire County Council election.

 Early life

 He attended the independent St Albans School.
 He studied PPE at St John's College, Oxford.
 From the Institute of Education, he gained a PGCE in 1976.